AUAP/AP2018/all_miniex/mini_ex9.md

 1. To acquire the ability to decompose/break down a computer program into definable parts
 2. To organize and structure a computer program through a flow chart
 3. To understand flowchart as a means for communication and planning
+4. To understand the concept of algorithms from both computer science and cultural perspectives

 **Tasks:**
 1. This mini exercise is divided into two parts.
 First is individual and second is a group work (your whole study group)